The theaters and performance venues of Quebec

 Culture & Shows

-From the monumental Grand Théâtre to the intimate Théâtre Périscope: Quebec City boasts a remarkable cultural infrastructure that puts live arts at the forefront of civic life.
+From the monumental Grand Théâtre to the intimate Théâtre Périscope: Quebec has a remarkable cultural infrastructure that propels the performing arts to the forefront of civic life.

 A vibrant and diverse scene

-Quebec City has more than a dozen active performance venues, with an annual program that rivals major North American cities.
+Quebec has more than a dozen active performance halls, with an annual program that rivals major North American cities.

-Performance venues are scattered throughout Quebec City's different neighborhoods, from Old Quebec to Saint-Roch, passing through Carré d'Youville and Grande Allée.
-A dense cultural network that allows you to walk from one venue to another in the same evening.
+The performance halls are spread across different neighborhoods of Quebec City, from Old Quebec to Saint-Roch, passing through Carré d'Youville and Grande Allée.
+A dense cultural network that allows walking from one hall to another in the same evening.

 Architecture and artistic ambition

-These large-capacity venues host prestigious national and international productions, with some of the best technical infrastructures in Canada.
+These large-capacity halls host prestigious national and international productions, with some of the best technical facilities in Canada.

 Palais Montcalm

-Palais Montcalm is the home of chamber music and jazz in Quebec City.
+The Palais Montcalm is the home of chamber music and jazz in Quebec City.
 Its Raoul-Jobin hall offers exceptional acoustics for small and medium-sized ensembles.
-The Quebec City Chamber Music Festival concerts take place there every summer, attracting musicians and music lovers from all over the world.
+The concerts of the Quebec Chamber Music Festival take place here every summer, attracting musicians and music lovers from around the world.

 HallRaoul-Jobin

-Founded in 1971, Théâtre du Trident is Quebec City's oldest professional theater company.
+Founded in 1971, Théâtre du Trident is Quebec's oldest professional theater company.
 Its productions combine classical texts and contemporary creations, with an artistic standard recognized across the country.
 It shares its space at the Grand Théâtre with other resident companies.

 Founded in1971